Facts (Kanye West song): Controversy

 "Facts" is clearly a diss track aimed at Nike, with lines such as: "If Nike ain’t had Drizzy man they would have nothing" and "Nike, Nike treat employees just like slaves/Gave LeBron a billi' not to run away" being rapped throughout it.
 Speculation had it upon release of the song that Drake is being dissed within it, but the content isn't actually insulting him by citing references.
 Bill Cosby and Steve Harvey are both referenced with the lines: "Do anybody feel bad for Bill Cosby?/Did he forget names just like Steve Harvey?" and West caused outrage shortly after the release of "Facts" by declaring Cosby as innocent of sexual assault, despite the lines appearing to be a insult towards him.

 Marcus Jordan posted his reaction to the anti-Nike content via Twitter on January 2, 2016, only two days after the track's release.
 Basketball player LeBron James had an interview regarding this diss, in which he acted in a way that was described as: 'predictably diplomatic, backing Nike and avoiding any direct disagreement with the popular rapper, producer, and designer'.
 On January 8, two days after James had been interviewed, West himself clarified that there was no beef between the pair of them.
-West took to Twitter on February 9, 2016 to offer an apology to Michael Jordan and insisted that his beef was with Mark Parker.
+West took to Twitter on February 9, 2016, to offer an apology to Michael Jordan and insisted that his beef was with Mark Parker.

 Commercial performance

-Upon the release of the featuring album, "Facts (Charlie Heat Version)" debuted at number 4 on the US Billboard Bubbling Under R&B/Hip-Hop Singles chart and spent a total of three weeks on it.
+Upon the release of the original version, it solely charted at number 50 on the US Billboard R&B/Hip-Hop Airplay chart.
+Upon the release of the featuring album, "Facts" (Charlie Heat version) debuted at number 4 on the US Billboard Bubbling Under R&B/Hip-Hop Singles chart and spent a total of three weeks on the chart.
+It also charted at number 151 on the UK singles chart, and was certified gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the country.